Gas crunch continues across much of US after pipeline hack

 CLEMMONS, N.C.
-(AP) — Gas pumps remained shrouded by plastic bags Thursday at thousands of service stations across more than a dozen U.S. states, despite a pipeline company's claims of “substantial progress" in restarting its supply line.
+(AP) — Gas pumps remained shrouded by plastic bags Thursday at thousands of service stations across more than a dozen U.S. states, but the situation could improve as a pipeline company reported “substantial progress" in resuming operations after a computer hack led to its shutdown.

+Drivers on the East Coast were also having trouble, with more than half the stations tapped out in Virginia.
+Washington, D.C., was among the hardest-hit places Thursday, with 73% of stations out, the site's tracking service showed.

+“I can’t get paid until my customers get their products,” said Mary Goldburg of Norfolk, Virginia, whose job includes delivering T-shirts for events and other promotional products.

-In a Thursday update, Georgia based-Colonial Pipeline said gasoline delivery is now underway in most of its markets.
+In a Thursday update, the Georgia-based pipeline company said gasoline delivery is now underway in most of its markets.

-The pipeline stretches from Texas to New Jersey, but the northeastern U.S. has seen fewer disruptions since those states are supplied more by other sources such as ocean tankers.
+The Colonial Pipeline, the nation's largest fuel pipeline, stretches from Texas to New Jersey, but the northeastern U.S. has seen fewer disruptions since those states are supplied more by other sources such as ocean tankers.

 Gas is flowing again across most of the Deep South, and other parts that were offline in the Mid-Atlantic region were expected to become operational later Thursday, the company said.